FlyHuman/lsg-course/partA.md

 #### Run the script on the cluster

-* So shall we run the same example on the cluster?
+* So, shall we run the same example on the cluster?

 ```sh
 qsub -q stud_queue hello.sh